 Gradients and surfaces

 The Eden Project is an old clay mine and as such it is a challenging site with a variety of gradients.
 Zig-zag paths that cross the slopes have been used to keep steep gradients to a minimum.
-There are a number of accessible transport options on site and the stewards are always keen to help.
-Path surfaces on site inside and outside the biomes are tarmaced except for some of the paths in the Outdoor Garden in the Wild Cornwall area.
-Please not that the upper floor of the link building, whilst accessible, is a decked area, so could prove bumpy for some mobility vehicles.
-If you experience, or think you might experience probelms please contact a member of staff either before your visit or whilst you're here who will help you access the biomes via an alternative route.
+Path surfaces on site inside and outside the biomes are tarmaced except for some of the paths in the Outdoor Gardens in the Wild Cornwall area.
+Please note that the upper floor of the link building, whilst accessible, is a decked area, so could prove bumpy for some mobility vehicles.
+If you experience, or think you might experience problems please contact a member of staff either before your visit or whilst you're here.

 b) Accessible services and facilities